Cowan railway station

-Cowan railway station is an intercity railway station located on the Main North line, serving the New South Wales town of Cowan.
-It is served by NSW TrainLink intercity Central Coast & Newcastle Line services.
+Cowan railway station is an intercity railway station located on the Main North line, serving the Northern Sydney suburb of Cowan.
+It is served by Sydney Trains intercity Central Coast & Newcastle Line services.

 History

 Cowan station was opened in 1890.
 The station was a terminating point for CityRail suburban services until January 1992 when all services were curtailed to Berowra.
 A southbound passing loop is located immediately south of the station.
 In February 1999, it was extended south 1.1 km to allow 1.5 km freight trains to stable.
 North of the station the 8.6 km Cowan Bank commences its descent to Hawkesbury River station and thereafter, crossing the Hawkesbury River.

 Platforms and services

 Cowan has two side platforms.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Gosford, Wyong & Newcastle via Strathfield.
+There are 3 weekday morning peak hour services from Gosford to Sydney Central via Gordon.